gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_slack.md

 #### Setup Interactive Components

-When someone tries approving / denying a request on Slack and clicks an Approve / Deny button, Slack will send a request to the Teleport Slack Plugin.
+When someone tries approving / denying a request on Slack and clicks an Approve / Deny button, Slack will send the response to the Teleport Slack Plugin.
 In Slack App's settings, you must provide the URL for Slack to use for this.

 This URL must match the URL setting in Teleport Plugin settings file (we'll cover that later), and be publicly accessible.